Living with Lasting Symptoms

 Find Community

 You don’t have to face this alone.
 Finding others who understand can make a huge difference.
+Sometimes the most healing thing you can do is talk to someone who truly gets it.

 Living With a TBI